Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 </figure>

-# State of the Art Sentiment Classification with ML and DL models
+<h1 style="color:	#0000FF; text-align:center;">State of the Art Sentiment Classification with ML and DL models </h1>

+May 3, 2019

-We compare two sentiment classifiers, one based on a standard machine learning (ML) architecture built with Python's NLTK and Sklearn libraries and the other a deep learning model based on the [ULMFiT architecture](https://arxiv.org/abs/1801.06146).
-This ULM Sentiment Classifier builds on the Fastai library, a library which in turn utilizes PyTorch.
+We compare two sentiment classifiers, one based on a standard machine learning (ML) architecture built with Python's NLTK and Sklearn libraries and the other a deep learning (DL) model based on the [ULMFiT architecture](https://arxiv.org/abs/1801.06146).
+This ULM Sentiment Classifier builds on the Fastai library, a library which in turn utilizes [PyTorch](https://pytorch.org/).
 The objective is not to say one classifier is better than the other, but to understand state-of-the-art classification performance and the critical differences between the two classifiers.
 The goal is to demonstrate how to achieve world-class performance (deep learning or machine learning).
 This exercise is useful to applied data scientists interested in an easily accessible reference implementation with established benchmark performance.

 ### Dataset: IMDb, Large Movie Reviews
 We use the [IMDb Large Movie Reviews](http://ai.stanford.edu/~amaas/data/sentiment/) dataset.
 The dataset has 3 classes positive, negative and unsupervised (sentiment unknown).
 There are 75k training reviews (12.5k positive sentiment, 12.5k negative sentiment, 50k unlabeled) and 25k validation reviews(12.5k positive, 12.5k).
 Refer to the README file in the imdb corpus for further information about the dataset.